Signomial

-A signomial is an algebraic function of one or more independent variables.
-It is perhaps most easily thought of as an algebraic extension of multivariable polynomials—an extension that permits exponents to be arbitrary real numbers (rather than just non-negative integers) while requiring the independent variables to be strictly positive (so that division by zero and other inappropriate algebraic operations are not encountered).
+A signomial is a kind of function of one or more independent variables.
+It is perhaps most easily thought of as an extension of multivariable polynomials—an extension that permits exponents to be arbitrary real numbers (rather than just non-negative integers) while requiring the independent variables to be strictly positive (so that division by zero and other inappropriate arithmetic operations are not encountered).